-Proposed Modification Number Paragraph in Pre-Submission JCS JCS Pre-Submission origi Reason 3.
-The appropriate level of five years following the amost up-to-date evidence doption of the JCS and eyment will be monitored-and a rev -periodically-thereafter, taking-int iew undertaken o account the review mechanism.
-This policy contributes to wards achieving Objective es 1.
-2. 3.
-6. 7 and 8.
-PMM014 3.1.8 3.1.9 3.1.10 There are inevitably sign of the JCS it is expected situation will improve, a would result in a return rates for the 25-34-year more opportunity for your 30,500 additional homes.
-Whilst the baseline deminimum of 30,500 new households.
-This has been commitment to monitoric.
-Text deleted and updated position on OAN presented in explanatory text.
-This level of development proposed is at an overall rate higher than that observed in the JCS area overall since 1991 and would represent an increase in housing supply in line with the aims of NPPF and the best available information of the likely levels of housing required by 2031.
-In order to provide a level of flexibility, land has been allocated in Policy SP2 to provide for a slightly higher number of dwellings, with additional safeguarded sites.
-Annual JCS Housing Delivery Annual JCS Housing Requirement 2001-2011 2011-2031 PF and the best ovide a level of Text updated and moved to delivery section of policy SP1 1326 1450 1525 - PMM015 3.1.8 The assessment of the C OAN for housing follows t he approach indicated by the NPPF ar nd the PPG and Explanatory text updated
+Proposed Modification Number Paragraph in Pre- Submission JCS JCS Pre-Submission Reason five years following evel of new housing and the adoption of the JCS a idence available at that ti ind periodically thereafter, taking in view undertaken to account the review mechanism.
+PMM014 3.1.8 3.1.9 3.1.10 There are inevitable of the JCS it is expected in a residuation will improve would result in a result jectives 1, 2, 3, 6, 7 and 8. when planning for a 20-year period, but wey will at least partially recover, that the many market will also improve from its curred rends in household formation rates.
+If house to make a partial recovery to previous the many market will also imply a required result of the second position on OAN present position.
+This in explanatory text. sehold formation trends, providing ement for about ne JCS plans for a per adults to form This level of develo since 1991 and wor available informati pment proposed is at an all represent an increase on of the likely levels of been allocated in Policy Seed sites. overall rate higher than that observed in the in housing supply in line with the aims of N f housing required by 2031.
+In order to pushe provide for a slightly higher number of Annual JCS Housing Requirement 2011-2031 PPF and the best ovide a level of Text updated and moved to delivery section of policy SP1 1326 1450 1525 PMM015 3.1.8 The assessment of the OAN for housing fol lows the approach indicated by the NPPF o ınd the PPG and Explanatory text updated

-Proposed Modification Number Paragraph in Pre- Submission JCS JCS Pre-Submission JCS Pre-Submission original text with track changes 3.1.9 this has meant us England (May 20 household project evidence on how into account the comigration statistic produced a demo- period to 2031, as takes as its starting point the latest official population forecasts and household projections.
-For the JCS this has meant using the Office for National Statistics (ONS) 2012 Sub-national Population Projections for England (May 2014) and the Department for Communities and Local Government (DCLG) 2012-based household projections (February 2015).
-However, the OAN assessment has also used the most recent evidence on how the population has changed.
-As such the assessment has been further adjusted to take into account the ONS 2014 Mid-Year Estimates (June 2015) and the latest ONS estimates for international migration statistics (August 2015).
-Using the latest available population and household formation data produced a demographically based estimate of the OAN for the JCS area of 31,830 homes over the plan period to 2031, as set out in Table SP1a below.
-Table SP1a Demographic housing needs in the JCS area consider the impo act of economic growth forecasts and aspirations.
-Th his will ensure g it is also important to that sufficient housing PMM016 3.1.11 3.1.12 3.1.13 ensure that the 'employment nee employment pote land to support gutilising data from Economics.
-These With regard to employment, it is important that the JCS reflects the spirit of the NPPF in helping to insure that the 'planning system does everything it can to support sustainable economic growth'.
-Local imployment need has been independently assessed by consultants NLP, to provide a robust analysis of imployment potential in the area to ensure that JCS plans for a sufficient level of jobs and employment and to support growth aspirations.
-To do this assessment the latest economic forecasts have been used, atilising data from three independent forecasters: Cambridge Econometrics, Experian and Oxford iconomics.
-These outputs have also been considered against local intelligence on forecast growth of pecific sectors which included targeted consultation with the GFirst Local Enterprise Partnership and Updated text to provide an overview of how the employment land and job aspirations were reached.
+Proposed Modification Number Paragraph in Pre-Submission JCS JCS Pre-Submissi JCS Pre-Submission original text with track changes 3.1.9 takes as its starts this has meant us England (May 20 household project evidence on how into account the of migration statists produced a demons period to 2031, as Table SP1a Demons to set out latest evidence behind demographic- based OAN.
+Gloucester Cheltenham Tewkesbury JCS Demographic OAN 2011-31 13,290 9,900 8,640 31,830 Whilst this provide consider the imposis made available PMM016 3.1.11 3.1.12 3.1.13 With regard to employment, it is important that the JCS reflects the spirit of the NPPF in helping to ensure that the 'planning system does everything it can to support sustainable economic growth'.
+Local employment need has been independently assessed by consultants NLP, to provide a robust analysis of employment potential in the area to ensure that JCS plans for a sufficient level of jobs and employment land to support growth aspirations.
+To do this assessment the latest economic forecasts have been used, utilising data from three independent forecasters: Cambridge Econometrics, Experian and Oxford Economics.
+These outputs have also been considered against local intelligence on forecast growth of specific sectors which included targeted consultation with the GFirst Local Enterprise Partnership and Updated text to provide an overview of how the employment land and job aspirations were reached.